 After implementing this simple test prior to dates, I did not encounter additional pervs or murderers.

 My 40 dates at 35 made it obvious that I could not make love happen.
 I wasn’t sorry for putting it out there and I actually enjoyed each and every adventure.
 The experience made me more confident that my life was great with or without a partner.

 I had thought that something was missing.
 Nothing was missing.
 My life was already in full swing and the good news was that I was happy and surrounded with love.
 Maybe not the kind where you put on a white dress, but love all the same.
-I have the love of a best friend, parents and family as well as a Gay Platonic Husband, who in many ways is more dependable and satisfying than a great number of people’s “actual” husbands.

 *Please share with others who might need this information or find it entertaining.
 Thank you for reading. xoxo LL